microsoft/entref-spring-boot/GettingStarted.md

 * The largest component of this service is the Java Backend - see [the Backend Readme](./api/README.md)
 * Our UI component is a separate service that's built using React and Webpack - see [the UI Readme](./ui/README.md)
-* To scale our service on Azure we leverage ARM templates - see [the Infrastructure Readme](./infrastructure/README.md)
+* To scale our service on Azure, we leverage ARM templates - see [the Infrastructure Readme](./infrastructure/README.md)